StarWind Virtual SAN: Configuration Guide for Microsoft Windows Server [Hyper-V], VSAN Deployed as a Controller VM using PowerShell CLI

 Deploying StarWind Virtual SAN CVM

-1. Download the zip archive that contains StarWind Virtual SAN CVM
+1. .
+Download the zip archive containing StarWind Virtual SAN CVM from

 https://www.starwindsoftware.com/vsan#download

-4. On the second page of the wizard, point to the location of the VM template.
-Select the VM folder and click Next.
+4. On the Locate Folder step of the wizard, navigate to the location of the StarWind Virtual SAN CVM template folder, select the folder, and then click Next.

-7. Specify new or existing folders to store virtual machine files, such as configuration, snapshots, smart paging, and virtual disk.
-Click Next.
+7. On the Choose Destination and Choose Storage Folders steps, specify folders to store virtual machine files, such as configuration, snapshots, smart paging, and virtual disks.
+Then, click Next.

-• the Management virtual switch is “Management vSwitch”
+- The Management network virtual switch is named “Management vSwitch”

-• the iSCSI virtual switch is “Data/iSCSI vSwitch”
+- The Data/Heartbeat network virtual switch is named “Data/iSCSI vSwitch”

-9. Review the import configuration and click Finish to complete the import.
+9. On the Summary step, review the configuration settings and click Finish to begin the import process.

 Initial Configuration Wizard